When Safety is a Foreign Feeling: Healing for Children of War, Violence, and Political Instability

 Sometimes, the war lives inside the people who raised you.

-If your parents or caregivers lived through political violence, genocide, forced migration, or racialized oppression — chances are, their nervous system never fully returned to baseline.
+If your parents or caregivers lived through political violence, genocide, forced migration, or racialized oppression the chances are, their nervous system never fully returned to baseline.
 They were surviving, not living.
 That survival instinct becomes the blueprint for how love, protection, and discipline are handed down.

 And this is how intergenerational trauma works.